Prior Art Automaton Installation, 2019

 Prior Art Automaton was produced by ICIA for the Rob Law Exhibition.
 This piece was critically reviewed by Sara Arvidsson of the Göteborg Post on 31 Aug 2019 (link).

-As stated above, Prior Art within the Patent System is a very important and first step in the patenting process.To describe this work more frankly, Prior Art Automaton is a sculptural installation consisting of an automaton printing novelty, and this printed output is created by a recursive neural network trained on a corpus of patent texts to write new novel texts.
+As stated above, Prior Art within the Patent System is a very important and first step in the patenting process.To describe this work more frankly, Prior Art Automaton is a sculptural installation consisting of an automaton printing novelty, and this printed output is created by a recurrent neural network (RNN) trained on a corpus of patent texts to write new novel texts.
 Within the installation there is also a directional speaker that reads the novelty out loud while you stand at the stream of prior arts.
 The voice made from another neural network trained with deep-learning techniques, such as the voice of Amazon Polly and etc.

 The Automaton has basically learned the patterns of how patent language is written by the patent system’s practitioners because it was trained on this system’s output and with this training it spits out new language.
 It does this faster than any of us humans could ever do.
 This notion is expanded by the accompanying Rob Law exhibition text created by the ICIA Konsthall: